-You’ve probably had one of those moments when you’re sure that you taught your dog a cool new trick and then you go to show someone and … your dog doesn’t do it.
-Why is it that dogs can do something perfectly at home and then seem unable to perform the same thing while at the park or in training class?
+You’ve probably had one of those moments when you’re sure that you taught your dog a cool new trick and then you go to show someone, but your dog doesn’t do it.
+Why is it that dogs are better behaved at home?
+For example, they may do something perfectly at your house and then seem unable to perform the same thing while at the park or in training class.

 Better at Home